zetavg/chromium-website/site/chromium-os/developer-library/guides/development/kernel-development/index.md

 title: Kernel Development
 ---

-This document covers best practices for kernel development in Chromium OS, including debugging tips, platform bringup info, committing changes, sending code upstream, and using upstream repos for testing & development.
+This document covers best practices for kernel development in ChromiumOS, including debugging tips, platform bringup info, committing changes, sending code upstream, and using upstream repos for testing & development.

 *** promo
 Note for Googlers: There are additional Google-specific notes and